 This dazzling salad is not only bursting with color, it’s loaded with great flavors and extremely healthy ingredients.
-It starts with a bed of spring mix, topped with berries, beets, chicken and finally crumbled feta cheese and walnuts, if desired.
-It’s really one of my all time favorite summer salads.
+It starts with a bed of spring mix, topped with berries, beets, chicken, and finally crumbled feta cheese and walnuts if desired.
+It’s really one of my all-time favorite summer salads.
 It’s dressed with my homemade Skinny Raspberry Ranch Dressing.
-The skinny for 1 main-course salad, including dressing, 325 calories, 5.5 gram and 8 Weight Watchers POINTS PLUS.
-Nordstrom’s Café makes a very popular Mixed Berry Chicken Salad.
-Their salad has 540 calories and 32 grams of fat, not including the dressing!
+The skinny for 1 main-course salad, including dressing, 325 calories, 6 grams of fat, and 2 Blue WW Freestyle SmartPoints, and 3 Green.

 Prep Time: 15 minutes